brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 ## Testing the Testbed
-1. After doing the configuration in all Virtual machine, disable the NAT network in VM network settings.
+1. After doing the configuration in all Virtual machines, disable the NAT network in VM network settings.
 2. Then disable the internet from the system and reboot the system.
 3. Turn on the `Home-Agent` and `Router` virtual machine.
-4. Check the `radvd status ` in the both machine using following command:
+4. Check the `radvd status ` in both machines using the following command:
 ```
 systemctl status radvd
 ```